sebastiantoh/tp/docs/DeveloperGuide.md

 In this case, `getSortedPersonList()` is called to retrieve the `id` of the contact that is to be associated with the meeting and `hasMeeting(newMeeting)` is called to ensure that `newMeeting` to be added does not already exist.

 Second, objects to be added or edited are created.
-For `AddCommand`, the new `Meeting` object to be added is created
+For `AddCommand`, the new `Meeting` object to be added is created.

 Next, relevant `model` methods are called to edit the lists of `Meeting` objects.
 For `AddCommand`, `addMeeting` is called to add the newly created meeting to the `model`.